jewettaij/visfd/doc/doc_filter_mrc.md

 A list of detected objects can be saved to a text file.
 Annotated images can be saved to a new .mrc/.rec file.

+All filters support "masking".
 An image *mask* can be used to exclude certain voxels or regions from consideration.
 (Typically these are voxels which have been characterized previously.
-The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can be detected accurately and without penalty.)*
+The contributions from remaining voxels are normalized, so that objects located within narrow confined spaces can be detected accurately and without penalty.)
+Masks can also be used to give some voxels more consideration than others during the bluring (filtering) process.
+(A.K.A. "weighting".)
+You can use a mask to to apply a filter to an image whose boundaries are smooth and gradual as opposed to jagged and rectangular,